Death to Smoochy: Plot

 Increasingly impatient with Sheldon, Burke books him to star in a Smoochy ice show, run by Merv Green and his corrupt charity, Parade of Hope.
-When he declines despite Burke's warnings, Green personally threatens Sheldon into acquiescing, reminding him that the Parade of Hope has sponsored Kidnet ice shows since 1964.
-Meanwhile, Randolph manages to manipulate Sheldon into performing at a Neo-Nazi rally.
-Consequently, Sheldon is branded a racist and loses his job and show, and Nora declines to help him.
-Randolph visits Nora to ask for his job back but when he accidentally reveals that he set up Sheldon, she notifies Tommy.
-Tommy tracks down Randolph with her crew and forces him to confess that he tricked Sheldon, whose reputation and show are restored, with Randolph becoming vilified by the media.
-After Randolph angrily destroys Angelo's television, Angelo ejects him from his apartment.
+When he declines despite Burke's warnings, Green threatens Sheldon into acquiescing, reminding him that the Parade of Hope has sponsored KidNet ice shows since 1964.
+Meanwhile, Randolph tricks Sheldon into performing at a Nazi rally, consequently resulting him being branded as anti-American and a racist, causing him to lose both his job and show, with KidNet giving up on making original programming.
+Randolph visits Nora to ask for his job back, but when he accidentally reveals about setting Sheldon up, she notifies Tommy, who tracks him down with her gang and forces him to confess about the setup.
+As a result, Randolph is vilified by the media, and Sheldon's show and reputation are restored.
+After Randolph angrily destroys Angelo's television, the latter kicks him out of his apartment.
 Nora and Sheldon reconcile and begin a romantic relationship.

-Sheldon decides to host his own ice show, without the corrupt charities involved.
+Sheldon decides to host his own ice show without the corrupt charities involved.
 Burke and Stokes, under pressure from Green, plot to kill Sheldon and hire a new host who will accommodate their corruption.
-Their plan backfires when Green's minions misidentify Spinner in his Moochy costume as Sheldon and murder him, causing an enraged Tommy to retaliatorily slaughter Green and his minions.
-Randolph confronts Sheldon and Nora in their apartment at gunpoint and reveals that Nora had sexually romantic affairs with several kid show hosts, including himself.
-Sheldon manages to calm Randolph down and disarm him, allowing Randolph to remain in the apartment until the matter is ultimately settled.
+Their plan backfires when Green's minions misidentify Spinner in his Moochy costume as Sheldon and murder him, causing Tommy to slaughter Green and his minions in retaliation.
+Randolph confronts Sheldon and Nora at gunpoint and reveals that Nora had affairs with several other KidNet hosts, including himself.
+Sheldon calms Randolph down and disarms him.

-Burke and Stokes decide to hire Buggy Ding Dong, who formerly hosted the program Buggy's Bumpy Railroad but was dismissed when he became a courier for Turkish black mule heroin, to kill Sheldon during the ice show.
-Randolph intervenes and rescues Sheldon by killing Buggy.
-Realizing that he was set up, Sheldon threatens Burke with a gun, but Tommy arrives in time with her crew to stop Sheldon, and she decides to handle Burke herself.
-Sheldon and Nora share a kiss in Times Square in front of Kidnet Studios, and Smoochy and the redeemed Randolph launch a new show on Kidnet together alongside Nora, who becomes an ice skater.
+Burke and Stokes decide to hire Buggy Ding Dong, a former KidNet show host who lost the job due to his heroin addiction, to kill Sheldon during the ice show, which is an operatic retelling of the story from Sheldon's point of view.
+Randolph intervenes and rescues Sheldon by fighting Buggy, who ends up getting killed in the process.
+Realizing that he was set up, Sheldon chases after Burke, and threatens him with the gun he gave him.
+However, Tommy intervenes and deals with both men herself, not wanting Sheldon to throw away his ideals after he helped her cousin.
+Sheldon and Nora kiss in Times Square in front of KidNet Studios.
+Nora quits production to work alongside Sheldon as a performer, and the now redeemed Randolph is given his job back as the latter's co-host.